anoma/whitepaper/whitepaper.md

 Decentralised autonomous organisations (DAOs) hold the twin promises of organisational _operational transparency_, in that the rules for decision-making are articulated and executed in the same code, which anyone can read, and _operational verifiability_, in that any past actions of the organisation can be proven to a third party to be consistent with this ruleset.
 In present instantiations, however, they obtain transparency and verifiability by execution on a public blockchain, which comes at the cost of privacy.
 Anoma's architecture allows for the creation of private DAOs which need make no such compromise: they can keep both decision-making rules and data private, visible only to parties within the organisation, but prove arbitrary properties of each to the world as they choose.

-In particular, this system could be used to instantiate something like the plural money system [proposed](https://www.radicalxchange.org/media/blog/plural-money-a-new-currency-design/) by Matt Prewitt and RadicalXChange.
+In particular, this system could be used to instantiate something like the plural money system[@pluralmoney].
 Communities could themselves create private DAOs, controlled by members of the community, with internal community currencies, community-owned SALSA-allocated assets, and limitations/taxes on wealth transfer outside the community.

 #### Runtime rollups